swalladge/HIT337-a1/README.md

 The details you can store about each book are: the title, author, and your rating on a scale of 1 to 10.

-It does do data validation/sanitization on untrusted input, and escapes html special characters for displayed data to prevent XSS.
+It does do data validation/sanitization on untrusted input, uses prepared statements to protect against SQL injeciton, and escapes html special characters for displayed data to prevent XSS.

 ## Configuring